zevv/duc/README.md

 system, and allows you to query this database with some tools, or create fancy graphs showing you where your bytes are.

-Duc comes with console utilities, ncurses and X11 user interfaces and a CGI wrapper for disk usage querying and visualisation.
+Duc comes with console utilities, ncursesw and X11 user interfaces and a CGI wrapper for disk usage querying and visualisation.

 Duc is designed to scale to huge filesystems: it will index and display